Aalanli/Aalanli.github.io/_posts/2025-5-9-Polyhedral-Compilation-Notes.md

 Then the polyhedron with $$x$$ eliminated is

 $$P' = \{ y : (b_i - A'^T_iy) / a_i \leq (b_j - A'^T_jy) / a_j, \forall i \in P_-, \forall j \in P_+ \} \cap \{ y : A'^T_iy \leq b_i, i \in P_= \}$$

+### References

+<a id="1">[1]</a>
+Feautrier, Paul.
+(1996).
+Some efficient solutions to the affine scheduling problem Part I One-dimensional Time.
+International Journal of Parallel Programming.
+21. 10.1007/BF01407835.

+<a id="2">[2]</a>
+Feautrier, Paul.
+(1997).
+Some efficient solutions to the affine scheduling problem Part II Multidimensional time.
+International Journal of Parallel Programming.
+21. 10.1007/BF01379404.

+<a id="3">[3]</a>
+Cedric Bastoul.
+2004.
+Code Generation in the Polyhedral Model Is Easier Than You Think.
+In Proceedings of the 13th International Conference on Parallel Architectures and Compilation Techniques (PACT '04).
+IEEE Computer Society, USA, 7–16.

+<a id="4">[4]</a>
+Bondhugula, Uday et al. “Aﬃne Transformations for Communication Minimal Parallelization and Locality Optimization of Arbitrarily Nested Loop Sequences.”
+(2007).

+<a id="5">[5]</a>
+Bondhugula, Uday & Hartono, Albert & Ramanujam, J. & Sadayappan, Ponnuswamy.
+(2008).
+A practical automatic polyhedral parallelizer and locality optimizer.
+ACM SIGPLAN Notices.
+43. 10.1145/1375581.1375595.

+<a id="6">[6]</a>
+Uday Bondhugula, Aravind Acharya, and Albert Cohen.
+2016.
+The Pluto+ Algorithm: A Practical Approach for Parallelization and Locality Optimization of Affine Loop Nests.
+ACM Trans.
+Program.
+Lang.
+Syst.
+38, 3, Article 12 (May 2016), 32 pages. https://doi.org/10.1145/2896389

+#### Links

+<a id="7">[7]</a>
+Albert Cohen Pliss (2019) Tutorial: https://pliss2019.github.io/albert_cohen_slides.pdf

+<a id="8">[8]</a>
+CS 526 Advanced Compiler Construction: https://misailo.web.engr.illinois.edu/courses/526-sp17/lec15.pdf